billkarsh/SpikeGLX/Markdown/UserManual.md

 The best way to get the specs for your CPU's built-in graphics is to do a Web search for your full processor model name, like "Intel Ultra 9 275HX" and then click the link for the Intel spec sheet.

-> *Note that many desktop CPUs don't have an iGPU, so if you only have a dGPU there is no need to set the graphics device at all: it will always use the dGPU by default.*

 #### Graphics Problems